 In recent years, a set of interesting new developments has begun to draw unexpected connections between a number of problems relating aspects of gravity, black holes, quantum information, and condensed matter systems.
 In particular, it is becoming clear that quantum entanglement, through holographic duality, underlies a characterization of spacetime geometry.
 These developments tie into the research activity of several CTP faculty members, including Aram Harrow and Hong Liu.

 The string group in the CTP interacts broadly with the other groups within the CTP, and with the astrophysics group in the physics department.
 Faculty in other departments working in string-related areas include Isadore Singer (math).
 In addition to the regular MIT faculty, Ashoke Sen spends two months each year with the group as the Morningstar visiting professor.
-Current long-term visitors and postdocs working in the area of string theory include Richard Brower and Brian Wecht.

 ... back to research